 One tester’s father has severe back problems and wanted to try out the Teeter Hang Ups.
 In his case, it was not a good match at all.
 His back problems were perhaps too severe, and he complained that it was uncomfortable, nor did he like the sensation of being inverted.
 He tried it for about a month, but didn’t feel as though there was much benefit from it.
 Some have suggested that it might take 2 months to see any benefit.

-Searching for objective reviews online is always a challenge.
-On Amazon, for example, you will be hard-pressed to find anything but 4 and 5-star reviews of the Teeter Hang Ups.
-And it’s certainly possible that so many people enjoy the product, but you should also take Amazon reviews with a grain of salt.
+Online reviews for Teeter Hang Ups are generally positive, and vary depending on the model.
+At Dick’s, the NXT-S has a 4.5-star rating, while the EP-550 (the same model we tried) also boasts a 4.5 star rating.
+Searching for objective reviews online, however, is always a challenge, and one should take Amazon reviews with a grain of salt.
 A common marketing ploy involves companies infiltrating sites like Yelp and Amazon with planted (fake) reviews.
-If you see the Teeter Hang Ups with nearly 200 glowing reviews, you may want to take pause – and consider that some of those reviews may have been planted.
-Let’s not forget that their biggest competitor, the Ironman Gravity, has almost the exact same ratio of positive reviews.
+It should also be noted that Teeter’s biggest competitor, the Ironman Gravity, has about the same ratio of positive reviews.
 It’s difficult to reconcile this experiences and warnings from chiropractors.
 For this reason, we’re seeking reviews from our readers.
 Have you tried Teeter Hang Ups?
 We want your thoughts – good, bad, or indifferent.

 Take a look at one of the Teeter Hang Ups commercials:

-Inversion devices may help some people, but you may want to get your back checked out before investing hundreds in such a product because – as we stated earlier – not all back pain has the same cause or requires the same treatment.
-Inversion may or may not help your specific issue.
+Inversion devices may help some types of back pain, but you may want to get your back checked out before investing hundreds in such a product because not all back pain has the same cause or requires the same treatment.
+Inversion may or may not help your specific concern.

 Have you used Teeter Hang Ups, or a similar device?
 We want to hear your thoughts in the comments below.